marr0065/mtm6201-final/README.md

 ## Process & Development

-The design started with a mobile-first approach and was structured around three key content areas: adoption/animals, involvement, and education.
+The design started with, and was structured around three key content areas: adoption/animals, involvement, and education.
 Using Bootstrap’s grid system made layout management more efficient, and utility classes helped speed up spacing, responsiveness, and alignment.

 The layout includes:
 - A responsive 4-column animal section